Jane Foster (Marvel Cinematic Universe): Death

 Drained of her strength each time she uses Mjolnir, Foster is warned that using it once more will likely kill her.
 Thor persuades Foster to let him fight Gorr alone while she recuperates.
 When Foster senses that Gorr is about to kill Thor, she makes the ultimate sacrifice in joining the battle with Mjolnir to save him.
 They destroy the Necrosword, but the three are brought into Eternity's realm.
-After Thor implores Gorr to revive his daughter instead of destroying the gods, he leaves Gorr to decide while he attends to Foster, who succumbs to her illness in Thor's arms after they have completely made their peace with each other.
+After Thor implores Gorr to revive his daughter instead of destroying the gods, he leaves Gorr to decide while he attends to Foster, who succumbs to her illness in Thor's arms after they have completely made their peace with each other and her saying that Thor will look after Gorr's daughter.
 Moved by their display, Gorr wishes for Eternity to revive his daughter, Love, which it grants.
 Foster's spirit then arrives at the gates of Valhalla, where Heimdall welcomes her to the afterlife and thanks her for helping save his son.